rajath-optit/nginx_and_ingress/nginx_Readme.md

-Certainly!
-Let’s dive into the details of how Ingress works in Kubernetes and how it helps with exposing services.
+details of how Ingress works in Kubernetes and how it helps with exposing services.

 ### **Understanding Nginx without Kubernetes**